Notebook of Avon Reah Smith-Ryan, 1942-1945

 abandon them after attempting to destroy both truck and guns in

 the face of heavy fire.
-The final withdrawal of two men across
+The final withdrawal of his men across

 the BUKIT MANDAI whilst under exceptionally heavy fire was also a